Colds, coughs and fevers in children — what parents need to know

 That asymmetry is why major authorities — US, European, Singapore — have converged on essentially the same advice: don’t use these products in very young children.
 The HSA’s “unless a doctor has weighed benefits against risks” wording makes it slightly more permissive than the AAP’s blanket under-4 position, but the practical caution is the same.

-Singapore-specific data on adverse events from cough and cold medications in children is limited, which is itself part of the reason HSA largely defers to international pharmacovigilance signals when setting policy.
-The absence of local data doesn’t mean absence of risk — it means that when in doubt, the more cautious position is the reasonable one.
+Singapore-specific data on adverse events from cough and cold medications in children is limited — which is itself part of why HSA largely defers to international pharmacovigilance signals when setting policy.
+The absence of local data doesn’t mean absence of risk.

 Codeine-containing cough syrups